-This report is for the period July 2018 to June 2019 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Dow AgroSciences (NZ) Ltd (DAS).
-DAS operates an industrial agrichemical formulation plant situated at Paritutu Road, New Plymouth, in the Herekawe catchment.
+This report is for the period July 2021 to June 2022 by the Taranaki Regional Council (the Council) on the monitoring programme associated with resource consents held by Corteva Agriscience New Zealand Limited (Corteva).
+Corteva operated an industrial agrichemical formulation plant situated at Paritutu Road, New Plymouth, in the Herekawe catchment.
+Permanent closure of the plant had been announced by Corteva in the previous year and the site had been cleared of product and cleaned.
+During this monitoring period, the site was largely inactive with stormwater monitoring undertaken by a contractor.
+Preparations for demolition of all above ground structures were commenced towards the end of the 2021-2022 year.

-The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consent held by DAS that relates to discharges of water within the Herekawe catchment, and the air discharge permit held to cover emissions to air from the site.
+The report includes the results and findings of the monitoring programme implemented by the Council in respect of the consents held by Corteva that relates to discharges of water within the Herekawe catchment, and the air discharge permit held to cover emissions to air from the site.

 One of the intents of the Resource Management Act 1991 (RMA) is that environmental management should be integrated across all media, so that a consent holder's use of water, air, and land should be considered from a single comprehensive environmental perspective.
 Accordingly, the Council generally implements integrated environmental monitoring programmes and reports the results of the programmes jointly.
-This report discusses the environmental effects of the Company's use of water, land and air, and is the 27th combined annual report by the Council for the Company.
+This report discusses the environmental effects of the Company's use of water, land and air, and is the 30th combined annual report by the Council for the site.